brianhvo02/scene/README.md

 # Scene

 Scene is a social movie recommendation app.
-Scene uses TMDB api to recommend movies or help users discover new movies based on the user's inputs.
-Scene allows userts to create, view, and RSVP to local watch parties at movie theaters.
+Scene uses TMDB API to recommend movies or help users discover new movies based on the user's inputs.
+Scene allows users to create, view, and RSVP to local watch parties at movie theaters.
 Users are also able to discuss and rate movies like a forum board from and individual movie page.
 Users are able to delete, edit, and reply to other comments from there.
-If you're ready to meet locals that enjoy movies as much as yourself, please visit [Scene](https://scene-app.herokuapp.com/).
+If you're ready to meet locals that enjoy movies as much as you do, please visit [Scene](https://scene-app.herokuapp.com/).

 # Table of Contents